 However, the SBA reserves the right to review any PPP loan, regardless of size, to determine if that borrower is eligible for a PPP loan.
 It may look at whether the borrower calculated their loan amount correctly, used the funds for eligible costs, and whether the borrower is eligible for the amount of forgiveness it’s requesting.

 My loan is more than $2 million.
-How do I prove that my loan request was necessary to support operations?
+Do I need to prove that my loan request was necessary to support operations?

 - The length of your state’s shutdown order